 What Pasta To Use.

-I have eaten this recipe with everything from Spaghetti through to farfalle, although spaghetti is the most common pairing.
+I have eaten this recipe with everything from Spaghetti through to farfalle, although spaghetti alla puttanesca is the most common pairing.

-However, my favourite pasta pairing with puttanesca is bucatini.
+However, my favourite pasta pairing with this sauce is bucatini.
 It is a long spaghetti type of shape with a hollow hole through the middle.

-It is most commonly associated with Bucatini All Amatriciana, which is another famed pasta recipe featuring a tomato sauce loaded with big flavours.
+It is most commonly associated with Bucatini All Amatriciana.
+That is another famed pasta recipe featuring a tomato sauce loaded with big flavours.

 I personally find the more robust nature of bucatini a better fit for the stronger flavours in this recipe.